Yuan-KK/Gibbs-sampler/README.md

 ### The main algorithm of Gibbs sampler is consist of following steps.
 #### 1. Initialization

 - The first is random initialization in which a random set of values is assigned and select motifs from these points.
-So our first set of _**𝑁 **_(total number of the input sequences) "motifs" is essentially a random set of sequences of length _**L **_and is not expected to have any pattern.
+So our first set of **_N_** (total number of the input sequences) "motifs" is essentially a random set of sequences of length **_L_** and is not expected to have any pattern.

 |  | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 | --- | --- | --- | --- | --- | --- | --- | --- |